 What’s a cluster?

-A computer cluster is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system.
+To learn about Apache NiFi Cluster in Detail first you should understand about cluster.
+A cluster is a set of loosely or tightly connected computers.
+These connected computers work together so that, in many respects, we view them as a single system.

 Why do we need a cluster system?

 - To understand why do we need a cluster, you have to understand the limitations of a single server or system.

 - A single system or single server is basically a single point of failure.
 If you lose the server, you lose all.
 This means you are losing business.

 - One server is not big enough to process the amount of data you have.
 If want to do move huge volume of data at a very high rate continuously then having one system is not enough.